ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 In the simplest case, BlueStore consumes a single (primary) storage device.
 The storage device is normally used as a whole, occupying the full device that is managed directly by BlueStore.
-This *primary device* is normally identifed by a ``block`` symlink in data directory.
+This *primary device* is normally identified by a ``block`` symlink in the data directory.

 The data directory is a ``tmpfs`` mount which gets populated (at boot time, or when ``ceph-volume`` activates it) with all the common OSD files that hold